garden-io/garden/docs/reference/action-types/Deploy/pulumi.md

 ### `timeout`

-Set a timeout for the deploy to complete, in seconds.
+Timeout for the deploy to complete, in seconds.

 | Type     | Default | Required |
 | -------- | ------- | -------- |